Board and Staff

 Danielle SikesManager of Congressional Relations

-Danielle SikesAs Manager of Congressional Relations, Sikes tracks legislative activity, carries out daily organization of NPPC’s Political Action Committee— PorkPAC and supports the Senior Director of Government Affairs and the Vice President of Global Government Affairs in government relations activity.
+Danielle SikesAs Manager of Congressional Relations, Sikes tracks legislative activity, carries out daily organization of NPPC’s Political Action Committee— PorkPAC and supports the Vice President & Counsel, Global Government Affairs in government relations activity.

 Liz WagstromChief Veterinarian